SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 When I was ten years old, my father had to meet an old friend in Wuhan.
 Since I was always curious about the outside world, I asked my dad to bring me along and eventually he agreed.
 It was my first time to visit such a big city like Wuhan, before then I had never left the small countryside in my hometown.

-We travelled from my hometown to Wuhan by high speed train and then we took the metro to our destination.
+We travelled from my hometown to Wuhan by high-speed train and then we took the metro to our destination.
 It was the first time I knew there was such a thing as a metro and that the underground transport system could be so well developed.

-After having lunch at my dad's friend's house, we went to the largest zoo in Wuhan, where I saw all kinds of wild animals, such as giraffes, plum deer, hippos and elephants, which gave me a sense of the wonders of nature and an initial appreciation of biodiversity.
+After having lunch at the friend's house, we went to the largest zoo in Wuhan, where I saw all kinds of wild animals, such as giraffe, sika deer, hippo and elephant, which let me experience the wonders of nature and gave me an initial appreciation of biodiversity.

-Then my dad took me to the Museum of Hubei Province, which I witnessed numerous cultural relics such as the Bronze Chime-bells and the sword of Goujian.
-From this experience, I appreciated the wisdom of ancient people and how time-honored my country is.
+Then my dad took me to the Museum of Hubei Province, where I witnessed numerous cultural relics such as the Bronze Chime-bells and the sword of Goujian.
+From this experience, I got to know the wisdom of ancient people and how time-honored my country is.

 We went home the next day and I found it an exciting experience as I had seen many things that I had never seen before and this short journey greatly increased my knowledge and broadened my horizon.